Customer Marketing Meets Events: 5 Types of Events to Engage and Delight Your Customers

 “We didn’t just want to give people a high-quality event,” says Smartling former Head of Marketing Adrian Cohn.
 “The goal was for them to watch the event and say, ‘Holy smokes, this is what Smartling is capable of doing.’”

-📈 KPIs to watch: Renewals and expansions
+📈 KPIs to watch: Renewals, expansions

 2. Product launch and education